 YouTube TV subscribers can stream on up to three devices at the same time.
 This is irrespective of whether watching live TV or recorded cloud DVR content.
-Although YouTube TV allows up to six household members to share a single subscription, the number of accounts also does not affect the overall number of simultaneous streams.
+Although YouTube TV allows up to six household members to share a single subscription, the number of simultaneous streams is not affected by the number of accounts.
 Whether one or six accounts are linked to a YouTube TV membership, there are still only three same-time streams available.

-Understanding just how many streams YouTube TV offers before signing up can go a long way to making sure the streaming service is actually the right one for your individual household’s shared needs.
+Understanding just how many streams YouTube TV offers before signing up can go a long way to making sure the streaming service is actually the right one for your individual or household’s live TV needs.

-This limitation could become a real issue for busy households or those who share a YouTube TV subscription with family or friends.
-While the option to share a single monthly payment with others is a major selling point for YouTube TV, accounts and streams are not the same thing, and largely have no effect on each other.
+This device limitation can become a real issue for busier households or for those individuals who share a YouTube TV subscription with family or friends.
+While the option to share a single monthly payment with others is a major selling point for YouTube TV, accounts and streams are not the same thing, and don’t have an effect on each other.

 Yes, each time someone connects to YouTube TV, the number of streams is reduced.
-However, even one account could eat up all three simultaneous streams by accessing three channels on three different devices.
-Therefore, streams are not directly linked to the number of accounts.
-By the same token, this also means that if six people are sharing the same YouTube TV subscription, the number of streams does not automatically increase or adjust.
+However, one person alone could eat up most or all of the streams by watching on different devices.
+For example, sports on a smartphone while watching something else on a smart TV.
+Therefore, streams are not directly linked to the number of people sharing an account.
+By the same token, this also means that if six people are sharing the same YouTube TV subscription, the number of streams does not automatically increase or adjust to match the number of users.

 YouTube TV streams and DVR recordings